Misfires are one of the most common problems when it comes to modern gas engines. The spark has a critical job inside

 - P0301 & P0302 & P0303 & P0304 etc. Several misfire codes

-In this case, if the engine is running roughly or bad on a specific RPM, you should start to fix the air/fuel mixture related trouble code, and that will probably cause the misfires too.
-If you have an air/fuel mixture related code together with the misfire code, always search for information about the code related to air/fuel mixture trouble code first.
-There are cases where you get air/fuel mixture related trouble codes due to misfires also, but it’s not as common.
+In this case, if the engine is running roughly or badly on a specific RPM, you should start to fix the air/fuel mixture related trouble code, and that will probably cause the misfires too.
+If you have an air/fuel mixture related code together with the misfire code, always search for information about the code related to the air/fuel mixture trouble code first.
+There are cases where you get air/fuel mixture related trouble codes due to misfires as well, but it’s not as common.

 There are some general common causes that you could check for in this case.
-Start by checking for air leaks around the intake, check for cracked hoses.
+Start by checking for air leaks around the intake, and check for cracked hoses.
 You can use brake cleaner or start gas to spray carefully around the intake when the engine is at idle.
-If the RPM is raising, you have an intake leak somewhere there.
-Remember that those sprays are burning very easily so be prepared with a fire extinguisher in case it ignites.
+If the RPM is rising, you have an intake leak somewhere there.
+Remember that those sprays burn very easily so be prepared with a fire extinguisher in case it ignites.

 If you can’t find any intake leaks, the next step is to start researching the air-fuel mixture related trouble code.
-You could use Google to find the possible causes and solutions to this trouble codes, or you can ask us at our homepage
+You could use Google to find the possible causes and solutions to these trouble codes, or you can ask us at our homepage

 Case 2: You get a trouble code on a specific cylinder over and over after you clear the memory

-If you are getting a trouble code on a particular cylinder all the time or just trouble codes without another related trouble code, you could continue this guide.
+If you are getting a trouble code on a particular cylinder all the time or just trouble codes without another related trouble code, you can continue with this guide.
 This problem is much easier to fix, and I will talk more about it in the next step.

 3. Check the ignition